sfigg/commercialization-public/customize/mobile/mcsf/overriding-the-voicemail-number-on-the-uicc.md

 ms.technology: windows-oem
 ---

-# Overriding the voicemail number on the UICC
+# Override the voicemail number on the UICC

 Mobile operators can override the voicemail number on the UICC with a different voicemail number that is configured in the registry.